 2.3 Biostimulants Description

-Two varieties of biostimulants were selected as natural growth boosters based on their known regenerative properties: Aloe macroclada and Curcuma longa.
+Two biostimulants were selected as natural growth boosters based on their known regenerative properties: Aloe macroclada and Curcuma longa.

 Aloe macroclada, locally known as "Vahona," is a succulent species endemic to Madagascar, belonging to the Aloeaceae family.
 Widely used for medicinal purposes, the plant’s gel is rich in bioactive compounds such as anthraquinones, polysaccharides, vitamins, amino acids, and enzymes, all of which are believed to promote root induction and growth (Rakotomanana, 2018).